 3. Eat Healthily

 A healthy diet will help ensure your body can defend itself against new infections or inflammation that may lead to keloids forming or growing back again.
-Eating nutritionally balanced meals filled with fresh fruits, vegetables, whole grains, and lean proteins can help support your immune system and maintain a healthy skin condition.
+Eating nutritionally balanced meals filled with fresh fruits, vegetables, whole grains, and lean proteins can help support your immune system and maintain healthy skin.

 4. Use gentle products on your skin